lpowell/Vynae/README.md

     -ID Used to pull information on a specific ProcessID

-    -ParentID Used to list all processes spawned by the given PPID
+    -ParentID Used to list all processes spawned by the given ParentID

     -Name Used to pull information on ALL processes whose names match the value

     -Trace Used to trace a process ParentProcessID back to the originating process Must specify a -Name or -ID

+    -Time -Date -TimeActive Used to filter by date [str], time [int 0-23], and time active [int 0-23]

+    -Colorblind Uses magenta and cyan colors to helpfully alleviate colorblind issues

     -NetOnly Used to only pull processes with network connections

     -NetStatus Used to only pull processes with matching network connection states

-    -NetSupress Used to supress network connection information
+    -NetSupress Used to hide network information.

-    -Service Scans services instead of processes.
-Can be filtered by state with -ServiceState.
+    -Service Used to scan services instead of processes Use -ServiceState to filter by Running/Stopped

     -Output Specifies the output path for the PowerShell transcript of the session